Special procedural guarantees

 Portuguese Refugee Council Visit Website

-As mentioned in Identification, the Asylum Act does not include an exhaustive list of asylum seekers presumed to be in need of special procedural guarantees.
+As mentioned in Identification, the Asylum Act does not include an exhaustive list of asylum applicants presumed to be in need of special procedural guarantees.
 Nevertheless, it does refer to age, gender, gender identity, sexual orientation, disability, serious illness, mental disorders, and victims of torture, rape or other serious forms of psychological, physical or sexual violence as possible factors which may indicate the need for special procedural guarantees.[1]

 The Asylum Act establishes that, when such needs are identified, applicants must be provided the necessary support and conditions to exercise their rights and duties within the asylum procedure.[2]
 While the Asylum Act does not provide an exhaustive list of special procedural guarantees, it explicitly provides for the possibility to postpone the personal interview, to extend deadlines for presenting evidence, and to carry out interviews with the assistance of experts.[3]